Baine-Rene/Baine-Rene/README.md

 ###

-<p align="left">I'm an aspiring full-stack developer from Uganda. <br>I'm a second-year student at Trent University, Peterborough Ontario.</p>
+<p align="left">I'm an aspiring full-stack developer from Uganda. <br>I'm a second-year student at Trent University, Peterborough Ontario.<br><br>I'm currently working as a graphic design for the startup I Co-founded, IWIP.</p>

 ###